-South Korea: Doing business & staying in touch
+South Korea: Doing business and staying in touch

 Doing Business in South Korea

 Despite the modernity of capital Seoul, traditional values hold strong.
 Business dress is conservative and greetings and thanks are usually made with a bow of the head.
 New contacts are generally made following an introduction by a third party.

 Businessmen are expected to wear a suit and tie.
 English is widely spoken in commercial and official circles.
 Meetings should be arranged in advance.
 You should carry a plentiful supply of business cards and offer them with the right hand or both hands as giving or receiving anything with both hands shows respect.
 Never scribble on, or hold a business card for too long, as this is seen as impolite.
 Shoes should be removed when entering a Korean home.

 Note that ‘director’ is a middle management term in Korea so if you are a company director you may wish to refer to yourself as company president when in Seoul.

 If you are serious about a business relationship you’ll be expected to spend some time nurturing it, including socially.
 When drinking together, Koreans fill each others’ glasses, not their own, again, with two hands (or one on the bottle the other on your wrist) is most polite.

 Best months for business visits are February to June.

 The third largest economy in Asia after China and Japan, South Korea is a major force to be reckoned with in electronics, mobile phones, digital displays, steel and semiconductors, amongst other things.
 It is the world leader in shipbuilding and the automotive business is also large, with great domestic loyalty; 97.3% of all cars sold in South Korea are Korean.